Platonic-Systems/generics-sop-examples/doc/edit.md

 S (S (Z (I "Egg" :* I "Sausage" :* Nil)))
 ```

-The key takeaway here is that the breakfast value corresponds to the third row in the SOP table for `These`
+The key takeaway here is that the breakfast value corresponds to the third row in the SOP table for `These`, because `breakfast` is a value of the third constructor and it contains two values (the product of "Egg" and "Sausage").

 |        |        |
 | ------ | ------ |